drink36/AutoMLOps-Cloud/README.md

 This project demonstrates a complete, end-to-end MLOps pipeline for predicting customer purchasing behavior, specifically forecasting the number of days until a customer's next purchase.
 The entire workflow, from data processing to model deployment, is built to run on **Amazon SageMaker**.

-Here’s a breakdown of its key components and functionality:

-1.  **Core Goal**: To predict the `OrderGapDays` (the time between a customer's orders) based on their transaction history.

-2.  **Data Processing**:
-    *   It uses the `Online_Retail.csv` dataset, which contains historical sales data.
-    *   The `trainer.py` script processes this raw data by calculating key features for each customer, such as their average time between purchases (`RollingAvgGap`), cumulative spending (`CumulativeTotalPrice`), and total order count.
-It also engineers time-based features (like month, day of the week) to capture seasonal patterns.
-    *   It includes a step to filter out outlier customers using an Isolation Forest algorithm to improve model accuracy.

-3.  **Modeling**:
-    *   The project is flexible and supports two different machine learning models, which can be chosen via a parameter:
-        *   **XGBoost**: A powerful and efficient gradient boosting model.
-        *   **PyTorch LSTM**: A Long Short-Term Memory neural network, which is well-suited for time-series forecasting.
-    *   The `model.py` script contains the logic for training both types of models.

-4.  **Training and Inference**:
-    *   The entire application is packaged into a **Docker container**, which can be run in two modes as defined by `entrypoint.sh`:
-        *   **`train` mode**: Executes the `train.py` script to train the chosen model on the processed data and saves the resulting model artifact (`model_artifact.pkl`).
-        *   **`inference` mode**: Launches a **Flask web server** using Gunicorn.
-This server loads the trained model and exposes an API endpoint (`/invocations`) to make predictions on new data.

-5.  **Automation (CI/CD)**:
-    *   The `.github/workflows/main.yml` file defines a GitLab CI/CD pipeline that automates the process of building the Docker image and pushing it to **Amazon ECR** (Elastic Container Registry), making it ready for deployment on SageMaker.

-In short, this is a complete, end-to-end SageMaker project that takes raw sales data, engineers predictive features, trains a model, and serves it via a web API to forecast when a customer will make their next purchase.
+This is a complete, end-to-end SageMaker project that takes raw sales data, engineers predictive features, trains a model, and serves it via a web API to forecast when a customer will make their next purchase.

 ## 🚀 Key Features